GuanglinHuang/hofa/README.md

  - Implement Fan et al.(2020)'s ACT estimator in M2.select.
  - Add M3.select and M4.select function to determine the number of factors based on the higher-order moment tensor.
- - Better user parameter setting in M3.select and M4.select functions. a line i wrote on my local computer
+ - Better user parameter setting in M3.select and M4.select functions.
+ - a line i wrote on my local computer.